-What’s more is that when an order goes through, a message is sent to the supplier, who then sends out the product on your behalf you.
-Most of the legwork is removed, opening up the time to market and refine the design of your website.
+What’s more is that when an order goes through, it sends a message to the supplier, who then ships out the product on your behalf.
+The plugin automates most communications and all product syncing, opening up time for you to market and refine the design of your website.

 Step 1: Install WooCommerce

-Most dropshipping operations utilize the WooCommerce plugin, which makes it easier to sell both regular items and dropshipped ones.
+Most dropshipping operations use the WooCommerce plugin, which sets up a full online store on WordPress for selling regular products and dropshipped ones.

-(Here’s a more hands-on guide on how to work with WooCommerce.)
+(Here’s a more hands-on guide on how to set up WooCommerce.)

 If your entire store will have dropshipped products, you won’t have to worry about adding new items right now.
-However, it’s wise to play around with the WooCommerce interface so you understand how the online store works.
+However, it’s wise to experiment with the WooCommerce interface so you understand how the online store plugin works.

-Two tabs control the majority of WooCommerce, with one of them called WooCommerce (with options for orders, coupons, reports, settings, status, and extensions), while the other one is called Products (which is where you view and add items like products, categories, tags, and attributes).
+Two tabs control most of WooCommerce, with one of them called WooCommerce (with options for orders, coupons, reports, settings, status, and extensions), while the other one is called Products (which is where you view and add items like products, categories, tags, and attributes).

 Step 2: Install Ezusy

-Select the free plan, which lets you import up to 150 products and fulfill 50 orders per month.
-Other affordable plans are available to scale up your store.
+Select the Free plan, which lets you import up to 150 products and fulfill 50 orders per month.
+Other affordable plans, starting at $9.90 per month, are available to scale up your store.

 The next page asks you to create an account.
-After that, click the Submit and Continue button.
+Fill in information like a username, password, and email address.
+After that, click the Submit And Confirm button.